avramdj/lemur-lang/README.md

 # untitled-compiler 0.1
-A compiled programing language implemented with ANTLR4 and LLVM-12
+A compiled object-oriented programing language implemented with ANTLR4 and LLVM-12

 ### Dependencies
 * LLVM-12